BlockstreamResearch/bip-frost-dkg/README.md

 We assume a network setup in which participants have point-to-point connections to an untrusted coordinator.
 This will enable bandwidth optimizations and is common also in implementations of the signing stage of FROST.

+TODO long term keys

 The basic building block of ChillDKG is the SimplPedPop protocol (a simplified variant of PedPop), which has been proven to be secure when combined with FROST [[CGRS23](https://eprint.iacr.org/2023/899)].
 Besides external secure channels, SimplPedPod depends on an external *equality check protocol*.
 The equality check protocol serves an abstraction of a consensus mechanism:
-Its only purpose is to check that, at the end of SimplPedPod, all participants have established an identical protocol transcript.
+Its only purpose is to check that, at the end of SimplPedPod, all participants have received identical protocol messages.

 Our goal is to turn SimplPedPop into a standalone DKG protocol without external dependencies.
 We then follow a modular approach that removes one dependency at a time.
 First, we take care of secure channels by wrapping SimplPedPop in a protocol EncPedPop, which relies on pairwise ECDH key exchanges between the participants to encrypt secret shares.
-Finally, we add a concrete equality check protocol to EncPedPop to obtain a standalone DKG protocol ChillDKG.
+Finally, we add a concrete equality check protocol CertEq to EncPedPop to obtain a standalone DKG protocol ChillDKG.

-Our equality check protocol is an extension of the Goldwasser-Lindell echo broadcast [[GW05](https://eprint.iacr.org/2002/040), Protocol 1] protocol with digital signatures.
-(TODO Alternatively Signed Echo Broadcast [[Rei94](https://doi.org/10.1145/191177.191194), Section 4], [[GGR11](https://doi.org/10.1007/978-3-642-15260-3), Algorithm 3.17].)
-Crucially, it ensures that
+Our equality check protocol CertEq consists of every participant simply collecting a list of valid signatures on the session transcript from all `n` participants before finalizing the DKG session with some threshold public key as output.
-whenever some participant obtains a threshold public key as output of a successful DKG session, this honest participant will additionally obtain a transferable success certificate, which can convince all other honest participants (ultimately at the time of a signing request) that the DKG session has indeed been successful.
+The list of signatures, also called a *success certificate*, can convince any other honest participant (ultimately at the time of a signing request) that the DKG session has indeed been successful.
 This is sufficient to exclude the catastrophic failure described in the previous section.
-Under the hood, a success certificate is simply a collection of signatures from all `n` participants.

 TODO Call this restore instead of recovery?
 As an additional feature of ChillDKG, the DKG outputs for any signing device can be fully recovered from